pocketjoso/sudokuJS/README.md

 	//data.usedStrategies -- [{title, freq}, ..],ranked by difficulty, easiest first

 #### Board Generation
-`SudokuJS` can generate sudoku puzzles of varying difficulty.
+`SudokuJS` generate new sudoku puzzles on init when no board is passed in, and on `generateBoard` calls:

 	mySudokuJS.generateBoard('easy');
 	mySudokuJS.generateBoard('medium');